arjunsshah/AShah-Personal-Portfolio/README.md

 Some challenges I faced while creating this website were simply due to me not being super fluent in css.
 However, my "googling skills" definitely flourished throughout this project and is now a valuable tool I can add to my software engineering skillset.

-The website can be run locally by using the Live Server extension that VSCode provides in their marketplace.
+The website can be run locally by using the Live Server extension that VSCode provides in their marketplace or can be accessed through the link arjunshahh.com!
+I am running my website through a digital ocean droplet.
-I am currently updating my website but once I am finished I will be uploading it onto a DigitalOcean Droplet.